-In 2016 the opioid epidemic was raging, but most clinicians outside of psychiatry or addiction specialties perceived evaluation and treatment of opioid use disorder (OUD) to be outside their scope of expertise and did not routinely screen for or treat OUD.
+In 2016, the opioid epidemic was raging, but most clinicians outside of psychiatry or addiction specialties perceived evaluation and treatment of opioid use disorder (OUD) to be outside their scope of expertise-and did not routinely screen for or treat it.
 When OUD was identified or suspected in patients presenting to primary care, inpatient units or the emergency room, patients were usually referred to psychiatry or addiction specialists for further evaluation and treatment.
 Precious time was lost in getting patients into recovery.
-Stigma was ubiquitous.
+Stigma was pervasive.

 SUMHI leaders partnered with Dartmouth Health Safety and Quality leaders across the system to elevate OUD to the highest priority.
-In April 2018, the Dartmouth Health systems adopted goals for:
+In April 2018, Dartmouth Health adopted goals for: